Wadhah-Triaa/DataManipApp/README.md

-# 🧰 Data ETL GUI App (Tkinter)
+# 🧰 Data TL GUI App (Tkinter)

-This is a GUI-based ETL (Extract, Transform, Load) application built with **Python** and **Tkinter**.
+This is a GUI-based TL (Transform, Load) application built with **Python** and **Tkinter**.
 It allows users to upload dataset files or input API URLs, view the data in a table, manipulate it using built-in tools, and export the cleaned data as CSV or Excel files.

 ---